Sheri-bakare1/Sheri-bakare1/README.md

 *Welcome to my profile!
 I'm here for all things Java and unwind by listening to neo-soul, reading and working out.*

-I have a mild skittles obsession and trying to learn more about mindfulness.
+I am at the beginning of my programming journey and trying to learn more about mindfulness.
 <!--
 **Sheri-bakare1/Sheri-bakare1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.